 Further information about resource productivity by countries can be found in another article on resource productivity statistics.
 Eurostat also provides information on labour productivity in an article on national accounts and GDP.

 The material resources that enter an economy (domestic extraction and physical imports) may be directly used within the economy (domestic material consumption) or exported and used abroad.
 Correspondingly, DMC can be decomposed into domestic extraction and the physical trade balance (imports minus exports).
 Physical imports and exports indicate the international role of economies in terms of resource extraction.

 Figure 2 shows the development between 2000 and 2019 in the extraction of materials within the EU economy (domestic extraction), as well as physical imports and exports and the resulting physical trade balance.
 Notably, imports and exports are measured in the weight of products crossing the border, regardless of how much the traded goods have been processed.

-The EU’s physical exports — mainly semi-manufactured and finished products — increased almost every year throughout the period 2000–2019, overall a growth by about 68 %.
+The EU’s physical exports — mainly semi-manufactured and finished products — increased almost every year throughout the period 2000–2019, overall a growth by around 69 %.
 Physical imports were coupled to domestic extraction and domestic consumption over the whole 2000–2019 period.
 After high levels were reached in 2007 and 2008, domestic extraction and imports simultaneously turned downwards, reflecting the impact of the financial and economic crisis.
-By 2019, physical imports had returned to their pre-crisis levels and domestic extraction was about 3 % lower than in 2000.
+By 2019, physical imports had returned to their pre-crisis levels and domestic extraction was around 3 % lower than in 2000.
 These patterns indicate that the EU has moved towards a more export-oriented economy whilst being more and more involved in globalisation.